driftywinds/YTM-builds/README.md

-# Youtube Music Revanced (including forks) builds releases
+# Youtube Music Revanced (including forks like Morphe) builds releases
-Repository for the releases of Youtube Music ReVanced builds compiled from ReVanced Manager with custom branding for identification.
+Repository for the releases of Youtube Music Morphe builds compiled from Morphe Manager with custom branding for identification.

 > [!IMPORTANT]
 > **You need GmsCore (or otherwise called microG) to use this app.
 You can find it [here](https://github.com/MorpheApp/MicroG-RE).**